A Brief History

 Researchers seem to be in disagreement as to the actual impact prohibition and the repeal of prohibition had on alcohol consumption in the U.S., whether consumption went up or down before, during, and after prohibition.
 One lasting effect that we do know, is that many counties, wards, precincts, towns and cities in the U.S. still prohibit the sale of alcohol and are known as “dry” jurisdictions.
 The state of Kansas even outlawed alcoholic drinks served in bars and restaurants until 1987, and Mississippi did not repeal their own state prohibition until 1966.
 Since the repealing of the 18th Amendment did not prohibit states from controlling alcohol within their own borders, and many states allow smaller jurisdictions to restrict alcohol as local whim dictates, we have a patchwork of “wet” and “dry” areas and different selling days and times all over the country.

 The ratification of the 21st Amendment that repealed the 18th Amendment was certainly a momentous day in U.S. history.
-Questions for students: Would the 1920’s have “roared” without prohibition?
+Question for students (and subscribers): Would the 1920’s have “roared” without prohibition?
 Would Alcoholics Anonymous have been founded in 1935 without the 21st Amendment?
 Would we even have NASCAR today?
-Feel free to state your opinion of the 18th and 21st Amendments in our comment section.
+Feel free to state your opinion of the 18th and 21st Amendments in our comment section below this article.
 Cheers!

 Your readership is much appreciated!